Fireman Jim Flynn: Knockout victory over Jack Dempsey, February 1917

 Flynn knocked out Jack Dempsey in a first round win in Murray, Utah, on 13 February 1917.
 Charging Dempsey from the opening bell, Flynn pushed Dempsey into position with his right, and knocked him out with a left to the chin, twenty-five seconds into the first round.
 Both boxers may have been distracted by a late start to the fight which began at midnight.
 Dempsey later denied having thrown the fight and said he lost because he was unable to warm up properly before the match and that he had injured his hand earlier setting pins in a bowling alley.
-Flynn became the only fighter to ever knock out Dempsey.
+Flynn became the only fighter ever to knock out Dempsey.
 Although boxing historian Monte Cox and others have questioned the legitimacy of the result claiming a pre-arranged fix, most contemporary historians concede the knockout to Flynn.
 A year later Flynn met Dempsey again, and this time Dempsey knocked out Flynn in the first round.

 Flynn continued to fight into his 40s.
 He fought three bouts against Sam Langford, losing all three, and beat Tiger Flowers, the future middleweight champion, in 1923.
 He finally retired in 1925 after a 26-year ring career, with a final record of 76–46–22, including 33 wins by knockout.

 He died of a heart attack on 12 April 1935 at the City Hospital in Los Angeles.